 Boost your knowledge and learn new ways to shape a safer online information space.

 Complete the Digital Enquirer Kit, a free e-learning guide that empowers you with fact-seeking superpowers.

 Towards promoting cyber-hygiene awareness among excluded and marginalised populations in Kenya developing a comprehensive cyber hygiene curriculum, and video features, animations, comic strips, video skits, factsheets, and posters.

 KICTANET POST : Latest news, events & opportunities

-KICTANet is a multi-stakeholder Think Tank for people and institutions interested and involved in ICT policy and regulation.
+KICTANet is a multi-stakeholder Think Tank for ICT policy and regulation.
 The Think Tank is a catalyst for reform in the Information and Communication Technology sector.
 Its work is guided by four pillars of Policy Advocacy, Capacity Building, Research, and Stakeholder Engagement.

 The report outlines the work undertaken in between 2007 and 2016 which is underpinned by crowd sourcing and community engagement

 FACTS AND FIGURES